-APPENDIX I- FINANCIAL ACCOUNTABILITY-
+APPENDIX I- FINANCIAL ACCOUNTABILITY-PLEASE SEE PROPOSED CHANGES IN TRACK

 I-1- Financial Integrity and Accountability

 Financial integrity is promoted through pre- and-post payment processes.
 Pre-payment activities are described in section I- 2-d Billing Validation Process.

 The State Agency is required to perform post payment audits under Chapter 42 of Title 29, DC Municipal Regulations (29 DCMR § 4236).
 To fulfill this requirement, a random sample of claims for selected waiver services is annually audited by the State Agency’s Division of Program Integrity - Surveillance and Utilization Branch.
 These audits consist of visits to waiver providers offices to compare information submitted on the claims to patient care documentation and assess whether or not the services billed for are: included in the participant’s approved service plan, were provided, and meet other requirements of the waiver.
 In instances in which claims appear to be unsubstantiated the state agency begins a recoupment process and returns the federal share, when recoupment is upheld through reconsideration and appeals processes, consistent with federal regulations.
 Random sampling of such claims is an efficient approach to validation and ensuring appropriate payment recovery because the rate of denied claims in the sample can be applied to the universe of similar claims from the provider and a percent of payment equal to the error rate observed in the sample can be recovered.